Sugar Prices Jump as Crude Oil Surges

-Sugar prices settled sharply higher on Friday amid soaring crude oil prices.
-WTI crude oil (CLJ26) surged more than +12% on Friday to a 2.5-year high, which benefits ethanol prices and could prompt the world's sugar mills to divert more cane crushing toward ethanol production rather than sugar, thus curbing sugar supplies.
+Sugar prices continued higher today on the fresh surge in oil prices seen after Israel bombed 30 oil depots in Iran.
+The rally in oil prices benefits ethanol prices, encouraging the world's sugar mills to divert more cane crushing toward ethanol production rather than sugar, thereby curbing sugar supplies.

 On February 12, sugar prices plunged to 5.25-year nearest-futures lows on concern that a global sugar surplus will persist.
 On February 11, analysts from sugar trader Czarnikow said they expect a global sugar surplus of 3.4 MMT in the 2026/27 crop year, following an 8.3 MMT surplus in 2025/26.
 Also, Green Pool Commodity Specialists said on January 29 that they expect a 2.74 MMT global sugar surplus for 2025/26 and a 156,000 MT surplus for 2026/27.
 Meanwhile, StoneX said February 13 that it expects a global sugar surplus of 2.9 MMT in 2025/26.

-Last Friday, the International Sugar Organization (ISO) forecast a +1.22 MMT (million metric ton) sugar surplus in 2025-26, below an earlier projection of +1.63 AMMT.
+The International Sugar Organization (ISO) on February 27 forecasted a +1.22 MMT (million metric ton) sugar surplus in 2025-26, below an earlier projection of +1.63 AMMT.
 That follows a -3.46 MMT deficit in 2024-25.
 ISO said the surplus is being driven by increased sugar production in India, Thailand, and Pakistan.
 ISO is forecasting a +3.0% y/y rise in global sugar production to 181.3 million MMT in 2025-26.

 Signs of lower sugar output in Brazil are supportive of sugar prices, after Unica on February 18 reported that sugar production in Brazil's Center-South in the second half of January fell by -36% y/y to only 5,000 MT.
 However, cumulative 2025-26 Center-South sugar output through January is up by +0.9% y/y to 40.24 MMT.
 Also, the ratio of cane crushed for sugar rose to 50.74% in 2025/26 from 48.14% in 2024/25.